algarv/Real-Time_Torque_Prediction_for_Adaptive_Exoskeleton_Control/README.md

 This package provides the framework to estimate torque from high-density EMG inputs across 3 muscles.
 There are two primary methods to train a model for these predictions: root-mean-square EMG signals or muscle activation estimated from a convolutional neural net.
 The current model is a nonlinear physiologically informed equation considering muscle activity, joint angle, and the interaction between these variables.
 Future work may consider other models or prediction methods.

+## Talker_Listener Package Contents

+* calibrate_CST
+* calibrate_EMG

+    * Runs through each of the calibration tasks and then fits a model with the data.
+The raw data from the torque and emg streams and the final data frame are saved to csv files in the src/talker_listener folder.
+The model coefficients are published to the parameter server to be used by the QC_node_CST.

+* QC_node_CST
+* QC_node_EMG

+    * Calculates torque predictions and sends torque_cmd messages to the H3 exoskeletons.

+* qc_stream_node_512
+* qc_stream_node_100

+    * Reads the Quattrocento high-density emg stream and plubished the data to the /hdEMG topic for the QC_node and calibrate nodes to access.

+* torque_stream
+* emg_stream

+    * Nodes used in simulation mode to mimic the torque and emg streams using pre-recorded raw emg and raw torque csv files.

 ## Set-Up

 ### -- Hardware --
 This package reads data from the OTB Quattrocento and H3 Ankle exoskeleton.
-To connect these devices, we will use a dedicated router.
+To connect these devices, we use a dedicated router.
 A Raspberry Pi provides the interface for the exoskeleton controller via a PEAK CAN bus.

 <p align="center">

 <img src="talker_listener/img/hardware_annotated.png" />

 Connect the Quattrocento's ethernet port to a port on the router.
 The exoskeleton plugs into the control box.